Mo3he/Axis_Cam_Tailscale/README.md

 https://tailscale.com/changelog/

 ## Warning
-Unfortunately Axis is making changes to its firmware that will prevent the use of a lot of ACAPs including my own and as of today there is no way to ready my ACAPs for these changes.
+Axis is making changes to its firmware that will include the removal of root privliages from ACAP.
+With the release of Axis OS 12, ACAP's requiring root will no longer work.
+The Tailscale ACAP requires root to function.

 You can read more here